aashishparuvada/housie-counter/README.md

 Usually we struggle to pick the coins shout out loud and reiterate if someone asks.
 To ease the process, I have created this app, that assists you in the game.

-Visit housiecounter.netlify.app to try out the app.
+Visit https://housiecounter.netlify.app to try out the app.

 Or clone this repo and run the Next.js app on your local.